patriksh/Osclass-API/README.md

 All the hooks and filters are prefixed by `api_`, so no plugins interfer with API by default.

-If you still with to use default action classes, replace `use \DFTDAPI\Actions\UserActions as UserActions;` with `UserActions`, same for item.
+If you still with to use default action classes, replace `use \DFTDAPI\Actions\UserActions as UserActions;` with `use UserActions`, same for item.

 ## Plugins